The Essential Peter Lorre

 “The Raven” (1963)

-Peter’s second Corman film ostensibly based on Poe is a comic fairy tale about a power struggle between three elderly sorcerers in a remote part of Europe during what appears to be the Renaissance.
+Peter’s second Corman film ostensibly based on Poe is a comic fairy tale about a power struggle between three aristocratic sorcerers in a remote part of Europe during what appears to be the Renaissance.
 With its witty, literate Richard Matheson script and Corman’s generous permission to improvise around it as much as he liked, it’s the best film vehicle devised for Peter in his post-“Verlorene” career.
 The crabby, supercilious Dr. Bedlo (whom, I'm guessing, Matheson named after the eponymous morphine addict in Poe's story "A Tale of the Ragged Mountains") is the ideal comic role for the portly Old Peter, Vincent Price makes an excellent comic foil (the tall-short business for once being used for real comic effect) and the young Jack Nicholson seizes the opportunity of being cast as his son and plays it like the star he was soon to become, even daring to improvise with the master (it was his idea for Rexford Bedlo to annoy his father by playing with his buttons while talking with him, and you can tell Peter approved despite the slap he gives him.)

 “The Comedy of Terrors” (1963)